 Some things just don’t mix.
 Oil and water.
-Glass and rocks.
-Sandals and socks.
-Of all the bad combinations, one would think airplanes and lightning would be near the top of the list.
-Taking a giant hunk of metal and flying it through an electrical storm just doesn’t seem like the best of ideas.
-However, in this amazing age of technology, lightning poses very little problems for airplanes.
+Orange juice and toothpaste.
+Forks and power outlets.
+Feet and LEGO’s.
+Of all the bad combinations, one would think airplanes and lightning would be near the top.
+However, in this amazing age of technology, lightning poses very little threat to airplanes.
 In fact, “It’s estimated that lightning strikes each plane in the U.S. commercial fleet about once a year without any serious consequences” (CNN).

 According to William Voss, the president and CEO of the Flight Safety Foundation, “Since the 1930s, it’s been clearly understood that aircraft will be subjected to lightning strikes, so they’re sort of designed to take it” (ibid).
-With modern technology and materials, today’s planes essentially act as an extension cord.
-The way this is done is by challenging the lightning around the skin of the plane and then back out into the atmosphere through antenna like devices.
-Often when lightning strikes a plane, the passengers don’t even realize it happened.
+With modern technology and materials, today’s planes essentially act as an extension cord to the lightning.
+The lightning is channeled around the skin of the plane and then back out into the atmosphere through antenna-like devices.
+When lightning strikes a plane, the passengers usually don’t even realize it happened.

 As Jeremiah stated so eloquently, “It is He who made the earth by His power, who established the world by His wisdom; and by His understanding He has stretched out the heavens.
 When He utters His voice, there is a tumult of waters in the heavens, and He causes the clouds to ascend from the end of the earth; He makes lightning for the rain, and brings out the wind from His storehouses” (10:12-13).